Ethan Kutler: Professional

 Kutler was released by the Red Bulls at the end of their 2018 season.

 On March 8, 2019, Kutler signed for USL Championship club Pittsburgh Riverhounds SC; he had been on trial for a week with Pittsburgh before signing a one-year contract.

+Later career

+Kutler retired from professional soccer in 2019 and has played for amateur team Sharktopus FC since 2022.